ragibson/matplotlib-lossless-webp/README.md

 ## Installation

-This project is on PyPI and can be installed with
+This project is on [PyPI](https://pypi.org/project/matplotlib-lossless-webp/) and can be installed with

-    pip install matplotlib-webp-lossless
+    pip install matplotlib-lossless-webp

 ## Usage